AdobeDocs/experience-manager-cloud-service.en/help/assets/renditions.md

     * [Image presets](/help/assets/dynamic-media/managing-image-presets.md)

     You can [switch the view](/help/assets/assets-view-introduction.md#how-to-access-assets-view) later to preview dynamic renditions in the Assets view.
+* Publish assets to Dynamic Media to make their Dynamic Media renditions available in Assets View.
+See [Publish Assets to AEM and Dynamic Media](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/assets-view/publish-assets-to-aem-and-dm) for the publishing information.

 ### View and download Dynamic Media renditions {#view-download-dm-renditions}